 About your newborn’s first week of life

-Your newborn spends his first week of life adapting to his new environment.
+Newborns spend their first week of life adapting to their new environment.

-Your baby’s appearance will change over the first week.
+Your newborn’s appearance will change over the first week.

-If your baby’s head is a bit cone shaped after his journey through the birth canal or because of a vacuum-assisted birth, it should round out to a more normal-looking shape.
+If your newborn’s head is a bit cone shaped after journeying through the birth canal or because of a vacuum-assisted birth, it should round out to a more normal-looking shape.

-Any swelling around your baby’s face and eyes will go down within a few days.
-If your baby’s face or head has been bruised – for example, after a forceps birth – the bruising will disappear.
-Babies with bruising are at risk of newborn jaundice.
-Let your child and family health nurse know if the skin on your baby’s face looks yellow and you think she might be jaundiced.
+Any swelling around your newborn’s face and eyes will go down within a few days.
+If your newborn’s face or head has been bruised – for example, after a forceps birth – the bruising will disappear.
+Newborns with bruising are at risk of newborn jaundice.
+Let your midwife, GP or child and family health nurse know if the skin on your newborn’s face looks yellow and you think it might be jaundice.

-Your baby’s umbilical cord will gradually dry, become black and then fall off, usually within the first 10 days.
+Your newborn’s umbilical cord will gradually dry, become black and then fall off, usually within the first 10 days.
 Try to keep the umbilical cord clean and dry.
-If the area around the umbilical cord looks red or is sticky, let your child and family health nurse know.
+If the area around the umbilical cord looks red or is sticky, let your midwife, GP or child and family health nurse know.

-Your baby might have one or more birthmarks, either at birth or later on.
+Your newborn might have one or more birthmarks, either at birth or later on.
 Birthmarks are common and usually don’t need medical attention.
-But if your baby's birthmark concerns you or if it changes, it’s a good idea to have it checked by your GP or child and family health nurse.
+But if your newborn’s birthmark concerns you or if it changes, it’s a good idea to have it checked by your GP or child and family health nurse.

 Feeding and sleeping in the first week of life